December 1, 2021

 While it has echoes of its gaming predecessors, the metaverse is being marked as a significantly more ambitious experience.
 Unlike gaming, where there’s often a story arc and to-do list, the metaverse presents an entirely virtual world wherein a user could have the ability to create real estate, buy and create consumer products, develop careers, and establish economies.
 In a nutshell - the metaverse provides a whole new world of possibilities.

 And many are catching on.
 While Facebook’s meta announcement garnered a lot of interest, they’re not the only ones looking to stake their claim within this space.
-Microsoft Teams have a planned metaverse release, while industry giants ranging from Nvidia, to Unity software, to Epic Games are similarly dipping their toe into the metaverse wave.
+Microsoft Teams have a planned metaverse release, while industry giants ranging from Nvidia to Unity software are similarly dipping their toe into the metaverse wave.

 To answer why now, it helps to look at the stratospheric year blockchain has had.